hyspxt/cs-md-notes/README.md

 ### **others**

-As said, these are notes
+As said, these are MSc notes.
+If you're interested in my Bachelor notes, look up in my notion here!

 ---